entalecia/C-programming/README.md

-This is my archive of Grade 11 sxc C programming stuffs.
+This is my archive of Grade 11 and Grade 12 sxc C programming stuffs.

-Hope noone sees this.
 If someone is going through the code, I am welcome to suggestions.